-As a Trusted Health travel nurse, we want you to be knowledgeable about your travel nurse contract and empowered to make informed decisions about your nursing career.
+As a Trusted Health travel nurse or allied health professional, we want you to be knowledgeable about your travel nurse contract and empowered to make informed decisions about your nursing career.
 Your contract exists to protect you, define your role, ensure fair pay and compensation, and much more!

 But don’t let the term “contract” give you pause.
 While there’s information that you need to know, none of it is incredibly complex or nerve-wracking.
 Here, we’ll explain everything you need to know about this important document and why fully understanding it is crucial to a successful travel nurse career!